micmejia/bible-dump/AMPC/Matthew/Matt 8.md

-Another of the disciples said to Him, Lord, let me first go and bury [[^j]care for till death] my father.
+Another of the disciples said to Him, Lord, let me first go and bury [care for till death] my father.